alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 ### Add the DNS entries for TMC-SM components

-Find the service named contour and take not of the ExternalIP of the LoadBalancer.
+Note the service named `contour-envoy` and its ExternalIP.

 ```
+NAME              TYPE           CLUSTER-IP       EXTERNAL-IP      PORT(S)
 contour-envoy     LoadBalancer   100.71.214.251   192.168.86.201   80:32218/TCP,443:32526/TCP
 ```

-In my case, I'm using dnsmasq and I added the following A records pointing to the LoadBalancer ExternalIP.
+In my case, I'm using dnsmasq and so I added the following A records pointing to the `controu-envoy` service's LoadBalancer ExternalIP.
 ```
 host-record=tmc.deephackmode.io,192.168.86.201
 host-record=alertmanager.tmc.deephackmode.io,192.168.86.201